martinsbash/martinsbash/README.md

 AI researcher and benchmark engineer with roots in finance.
 My work is research: evaluating model outputs on projects with Outlier, probing reasoning quality and failure modes, and building the tooling that surfaces patterns across reviews.
 The engineering sits downstream of the research.

 Based in Toronto.
 Active work lives in [`claude-skills`](https://github.com/martinsbash/claude-skills), a library of reliability-focused skills for Claude that started as infrastructure for my own research workflow.
-I also co-run [Afro Creative Group](https://afrocreativegroup.lovable.app), a web and creative agency, and run [WavesofAfro](https://www.instagram.com/wavesofafro), a clothing brand relaunching later this year.
+I also co-run [Afro Creative Group](https://afrocreativegroup.lovable.app), a web and creative agency.

 ---